Cybrock9000/USB-Master-Tool/README.md

 Run Virus: This Runs a Virus i made that cant be closed and when the victim keeps pressing X or ok it will open 120000 calculators, making the pc unusable crash pc does the same thing as run virus for now

+How to install:

+Just place everything from the zip onto the root of your flash drive

 if you have any sugestions then head to Pull Requests